fruityloops1/smo-practice/README.md

 make S2VER=100 S2VERSTR=1.0.0
 ```

-## Building and Installing (Atmosphère) Through FTP
+## Building and Installing Through FTP

-If you want to apply the patch through FTP immediately upon building, make sure you add the Switch's local IP address in Makefile, e.g.:
+If you want to install the mod on your Switch through FTP immediately upon building, make sure you add the Switch's local IP address in Makefile, e.g.:

 ```
 IP ?= 192.168.0.2